-Kellie McIntyre is the author of The Passport Project: Two Sisters Ditch Middle School for a Life-Changing Journey Around the World.
-This Southern girl’s quest for culture and adventure has taken her to 50 countries across six continents.
-In 2013, Kellie, her husband, and two daughters packed one suitcase each and embarked on a five-month journey around the world.
-Now she’s on a mission to help other families travel boldly.
+Kellie McIntyre is an author, speaker, and traveler.
+Her quest for culture and adventure has taken her to over 50 countries across seven continents.
+In 2013, Kellie and her family packed one suitcase each and embarked on a DIY journey around the world.
+Now, she challenges others to travel boldly.

 - Dancing with the long-neck women of Myanmar and dining with acid-attack survivors in India